 - We will insert the formula below into the cell

 Figure 3: Count of Total Words in Cell B4

 - We will click on Cell C4 again

 - We will double-click on the fill handle (the small plus sign at the bottom right of Cell C4) and drag down to copy the formula into the other cells

 Figure 4: Count of Total Words in Cells of Column B

-The SUBSTITUTE gets rid of all spaces from the sentences or text while LEN comes in to calculate the length of the sentences of text without spaces.
-To get the actual count of words in cells (B5), the result from LEN’s calculation is subtracted from the count of the text with space.
-The result of the subtraction is then added number 1.
-That is because we know that the number of words is always equivalent to the count of spaces plus 1.
+The SUBSTITUTE function gets rid of all spaces from the text.
+The LEN function calculates the length of the text without spaces.
+The total count of words in each cell is calculated by subtracting the count of the text without space from the count of the text with space.
+1 is added to the result because the total number of words is equal to the number of spaces in the text plus 1.

-TRIM function gets rid of all extra spaces be it between words, beginning and the end of the text.
+The TRIM function gets rid of all extra spaces before, within, and after the text.
 However, if the cell is empty, the formula returns 1 and not zero.
-To prevent such issues, you need to introduce IF and ISBLANK.
-This is how the formula would look like:
+To prevent such issues, we will introduce IF and ISBLANK into the formula.

 Instant Connection to an Expert through our Excelchat Service

 Most of the time, the problem you will need to solve will be more complex than a simple application of a formula or function.
 If you want to save hours of research and frustration, try our live Excelchat service!
 Our Excel Experts are available 24/7 to answer any Excel question you may have.
 We guarantee a connection within 30 seconds and a customized solution within 20 minutes.